For a complete history of the parade, click here.

-The Charlotte Goes Green festival is also on Saturday, March 18, 2017 and runs from 10:00 AM until 6:00 PM and the festival has no admission fee.
+The Charlotte Goes Green festival is also normally on the same day as the parade and runs from 10:00 AM until 6:00 PM and the festival has no admission fee.
 The festival is located on S.Tryon St. starting at 3rd St. and going down towards Stonewall St. & includes Levine Avenue of the Arts.
 The festival begins where the parade turns left on S.Tryon St. The entertainment stage is at the Levine Avenue of the Arts end.

 If it is a cold day, bring a warm hat, warm gloves, and warm shoes.
 For a sunny day, you’ll want to bring sunglasses, suntan lotion, and a hat.
 The parade goes on rain, shine or snow.
 And of course, it is traditional to be dressed in GREEN (or orange or white – colors of the Irish flag)!